ottlinger/fotorenamer/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/grade/1069017d3898425095363374b2519b03)](https://www.codacy.com/app/github_25/fotorenamer)

+After logging in you may see the [SourceClear-status](https://app.sourceclear.com/teams/200tX8V/issues/vulnerabilities).

 # ABSTRACT #
 Helper to change image filenames from **IMG\_number** to **YYYYMMDD\_IMG\_number** in order to allow an easier photo sorting.
 YYYMMDD itself is extracted from the photograph's EXIF metadata.